-Madeleen Jansen Van Rensburg, Heidi Abrahamse* and Anine Crous Pages 1 - 16 ( 16 )
+Madeleen Jansen Van Rensburg, Anine Crous and Heidi Abrahamse* Pages 307 - 322 ( 16 )

-Review Various strategies have been attempted to differentiate ADMSCs into neural cells for clinical use.
+Review: Various strategies have been attempted to differentiate ADMSCs into neural cells for clinical use.
 Such methods have not been entirely successful in the development of functioning specialized cells for subsequent practical use.
-Therefore, the implementations of this differentiation technique in clinical trial have not been effective.
-In this article, the potential of differentiating ADMSCs into neural cells and the various methods employed including biological induction, chemical induction and photobiomodulation (PBM) will be discussed, where the combination of using transducers and PBM for neural differentiation of ADMSCs was also deliberated.
+Therefore, the implementations of this differentiation technique in the clinical trial have not been effective.
+In this article, the potential of differentiating ADMSCs into neural cells and the various methods employed, including biological induction, chemical induction and photobiomodulation (PBM) will be discussed, where the combined use of transducers and PBM for neural differentiation of ADMSCs is also deliberated.

 Conclusion: PBM shows promise as an avenue for effective ADMSCs differentiation into neural cells and their proliferation.
 Applying PBM with optimized biological factors and chemical inducers may prove to be an effective tool for clinical application.